-- Customer service: There have been consumer complaints alleging that it took months for AAG to close on a reverse mortgage.
+- Customer service: Some customer reports indicate that it took months for AAG to close on a reverse mortgage.

 - Comparison: Some consumers claim that they got less money once AAG closed on the mortgage than they would have from competing companies.

-Champion Mortgage has been providing seniors and others with a variety of mortgage products since 1997.
+Champion Mortgage is a division of Nationstar Mortgage.
+The company has been providing seniors and others with a variety of mortgage products since 1997.